codeccoop/forms-bridge/readme.txt

 Stable Tag: 2.3.1
 Tested up to: 6.7

-Bridge WP form builder plugins to any backend over HTTP requests.
+Bridge WP form builder plugins to any backend or service over HTTP requests.

 == Integrations ==